 Research: Neuropsychology faculty members are extensively involved in many areas of research.
 Fellows are also expected to participate in research during their training.
 Many opportunities in a variety of topic areas are available, including (but not limited to) dementia, stroke, epilepsy, movement and neuromuscular disorders, and brain injury.
 Fellows may have the opportunity to participate in secondary analyses of large data sets or design their own study and pursue grant funding to support that project.
 There is also a wealth of clinical data available that could be utilized for a number of original analyses.
 Past fellows' research endeavors typically resulted in 2 to 5 publications by the end of their two-year residency.
 Such opportunities exist with collaboration with Sanders-Brown Center on Aging, Spinal Cord and Brain Injury Research Center, UK Multidisciplinary Concussion Program, and the UK Stroke Affiliate Network.

-Didactics: It is expected that fellows attend clinically oriented didactics weekly.
-The Neuropsychology Division hosts two seminar series, including a weekly Neuropsychology Seminar focused on case presentations and assessment issues, and a monthly Functional Neuroanatomy Seminar examining the neuroanatomical correlates of cognitive systems and neurocognitive disease.
-Fellows will be expected to participate actively in these seminars.
+Didactics: Formal and informal clinical didactics are available throughout the training years.
 Clinical-translational and bench-based neuroscience didactics are also strongly encouraged.
-Based on individual interests and training needs, fellows are expected to choose other didactics to attend regularly within the neurosciences and related departments, including (but not limited to):
+Based on individual interests and training needs, fellows are expected to choose didactics to attend regularly within the neurosciences and related departments, including (but not limited to):

 Psychiatry Grand Rounds